openshift/lightspeed-service/CONTRIBUTING.md

 During testing, code coverage is measured.
 If the coverage is below defined threshold (see `pyproject.toml` settings for actual value stored in section `[tool.coverage.report]`), tests will fail.
 We measured and checked code coverage in order to be able to develop software with high quality.

-Code coverage reports are generated in JSON and also in format compatible with _JUnit_.
+Code coverage reports are generated in JSON and also in format compatible with [_JUnit_ test automation framework](https://junit.org/junit5/).
 It is also possible to start `make coverage-report` to generate code coverage reports in form of interactive HTML pages.
 These pages are stored in `htmlcov` subdirectory.
 Just open index page from this subdirectory in your web browser.

 Overall code coverage measured for both unit tests and integration tests can be checked by following command: